splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/4-activities.md

 Your program should:

-- Allow the user to add more than one Song and Artist to the application (let's say up to 10 for now)
+- Have a Songs array with up to 10 songs allowed
-- Modify existing functionality to allow for multiple Songs and Artists
+  - Modify your Dotifin struct to use an Array for Songs instead
-- Add an Account struct with their:
-  - Name
-  - Account creation date
-  - Top 5 Favourite Songs
-  - Favourite music genre
-- Have a new "Add Favourite" screen which:
+- Have an "Add Song" screen which allows users to add a song to Dotifin
-  - Lists all songs
+- Have a "Delete Song" screen which allows users to list all songs
-  - Allows the User to select one and add it to their Account's favourite songs
+  - Users can then select a song from this list to delete from Dotifin
-- Have a new "Play Favourites" screen which:
+- Have a "View Songs" screen which allows users to list all songs
-  - Randomly shuffles the order of the user Account's favourite songs
-  - Play each of the favourite songs
-  - Allow the user to skip any of the songs at any point
+  - Users can then select a song from this list to listen to, alter, or delete

 ### Adding Multiple NPCs